research

 stamp can be used to fabricate amorphous thin film transistors

-with IV curves comparable to those fabricated by photolithography.
+with I-V curves comparable to those fabricated by conventional photolithography.

 minimization and fluid dynamical studies designed to

-parametrize and optimize the flow and surface conditions during
+parametrize and optimize the flow and surface conditions required for

 various stages of the printing process.